ericdunbar/ics3u_wiki/termwork/Computer-Hardware-P2.md

 	* If you are shipping something from out of country, you will also have to figure out how to deal with customs, tariffs, and converting to Canadian mdollars.
 	* All items must be new purchases (no Kijiji or used items)

+##### What to include
-For this section, you are going to want to submit the parts, a link to where you bought them, the price point, and why you chose that particular part over others.
-For the explanations:
+For this section, you are going to want to submit:
+* The parts,
+* A link to where you bought the items,
+* The price of the item, and
+* Why you chose that particular part over others (see Description section below)

+##### Description (including example)
+For the "why you chose this part" section, you are to include:
+* A short 2-3 sentence explanation for each part, unless they're your top 3 (see next point).
--	Choose the top 3 most important components for your career from this list: **CPU, Memory (RAM), Motherboard, Video Card, and Storage**
+* Choose the top 3 most important components for your career from this list: **CPU, Memory (RAM), Motherboard, Video Card, and Storage**.
+For each of these:
--	For each of those components, list the top 3 most important specifications
+  * List the top 3 most important specifications
+  * For each specification describe:
--	For each of those specifications describe first what it means, and why it is important for your career
+    * What it means, and
+    * Why it is important for your career
--	Outside of your top 3, a short 2-3 sentence explanation for each part will be fine.

 Below is an example of what we are looking for if, for example, you were able to talk about the monitor for a Graphic Designer (a monitor is not in the list "top 3 of ..." list above).